 Typically found under or to the side of the Nutrition Label, the Ingredient Label shows all ingredients used in the food item, and lists potential allergens under the ingredient list.
 The list sorts ingredients from greatest quantity used to least.

-Tip: Try to make sure Sugar (page 30), Vegetable or Seed Oils are not the first 5 ingredients on the list!
+Tip: Try to make sure no name for sugar (page 30) is listed in the first 5 ingredients on the list!